Header image above. Derivative work. Original: Adrian Tync CC BY-SA 4.0 via Wikimedia Commons.

 The Konstal N tram is a bi-directional tram.
 Therefore, it does not need a loop for turning around.
 The Piekarska Street tramline is single-track and does not have a loop at either end.

-Following World War II, there was an acute shortage of tramway stock in Poland.
-Post-war tramway operators needed a way of producing tramcars as quickly and as simply as possible.
+Following World War II, Poland faced an acute shortage of tramway stock.
+Post-war tramway operators needed a way to produce tramcars as quickly and simply as possible.

 The tramway operators decided to construct a modernised version of a German tram car previously manufactured during the war.
-The German Kriegsstraßenbahnwagen (KSW for short) started production in Germany in 1943.
-The KSW was of simple construction yet ideally suited for passenger use during wartime due to four wide one-piece manually operated doors.
+The German Kriegsstraßenbahnwagen (KSW, short for Kriegsstraßenbahnwagen) began production in Germany in 1943.
+The KSW was of simple construction yet ideally suited for passenger use during wartime, thanks to its four wide, one-piece, manually operated doors.
 This meant that during a time of danger, such as an air raid, passengers could be speedily evacuated.

 Production of the first Konstal N trams

-The first copies of the KSW were produced in 1948, thus beginning the era of the Konstal N type tramcar and future Konstal tramcar development.
-The Konstal N 954 type was produced in 1949 and the Konstal N 1118 type started production in 1951.
-Bytom has two Konstal N type tramcars, one from 1949 and the other from 1951.
+The first copies of the KSW were produced in 1948, thus beginning the era of the Konstal N-type tramcar and the subsequent development of the Konstal tramcar.
+The Konstal N 954 type was introduced in 1949, and the Konstal N 1118 type began production in 1951.
+Bytom has two Konstal N-type tramcars, one from 1949 and the other from 1951.
 Both models feature in the photo gallery above.

-Normally the tram driver operates these trams while standing.
-However, it seems that at times drivers like to bring along their office chairs, as illustrated in the photograph.
-I would do exactly the same.
+Typically, the tram driver operates these trams while standing.
+However, at times, drivers like to bring along their office chairs, as illustrated in the photograph.
+I would do precisely the same.

 Konstal N Tram Specifications